learn-co-students/dc-web-062518/03-oo-ruby/README.md

 * Explain the concept of sending messages
 * Create a class and instantiate an instance of the class
-* Explain the difference between a class and an instance
+* Explain the difference between a class and an instance blueprint vs. copies
 * Pass arguments to `new` by defining an initialize method in class
 * Create instance methods
 * Call methods on the implicit or explicit `self`
 * Define attribute readers and writers using `attr_` macros
 * Get more practice with array compositions (`each`, `map`, `select`/`filter`)

 * Explain the need for variable scope and why it's important to not utilize global variables

+## Objects

+Point in memory that holds a blueprint
+Representation of something
+Holds attributes and methods (actions)
+`class`
+instances
+`def ` - getters and setters, methods, 'give objects some ability' customization from a baseline or blueprint
+`new` - create a new object

+example - Document Object Model - javascript

+Representing 'things in the world' in code

+'Everything is an object'
+nouns
+some data
+some behavior

+Model of the world

 ## Deliverables